Caring for Your Rabbit

 The confines of a habitat do not allow enough space for a pet’s exercise needs.
 All animals benefit from activity and love to move and explore; a play yard allows you to create a safe, secure exercise area for your pet.

 YOUR RABBIT’S HEALTH

-You should visit a qualified exotics veterinarian at least once a year for check-ups on your rabbit’s diet, behaviour, and health.
+When caring for your rabbit, you should visit a qualified exotics veterinarian at least once a year for check-ups on your rabbit’s diet, behaviour, and health.

 Be prepared for your pet’s visits by making a list of any questions or concerns you may have ahead of time.
 Ask your veterinarian to recommend an appropriate age to have your rabbit spayed or neutered; this will increase the chances of a longer, healthier life for your pet.
 Many rabbit health problems are preventable with proper diet and care.
 To locate a qualified exotics veterinarian near you, visit aernv.org.